liran444/VacationsSite/README.md

-# Online_Store
+# Vacations4U

-Online Store for selling groceries using a self-service method.
+Vacation Follow-Up system with real time updates on any change using Sockets.IO

 ## Topics: